Brandon Paris Band: History

 In 2002, Paris was approached by Dave Devindisch (former bassist of the Vancouver band DDT) at a concert where he asked if he would be interested in recording a demo at his home studio.
 Brandon agreed and soon after, Dave and Brandon formed a two-man band playing at local venues.

 In 2003, Paris decided to record a full album with Ninjabeatz Studios in Burnaby, British Columbia, where reggae artist Dagriff was recording his solo album.
 Paris asked Dagriff if he would be interested in collaborating on one song from the album he was recording.
 Soon after, Dagriff joined the band and became a huge influence on the band's music.
 Dagriff was eventually featured on more than half the album, which took over two full years to complete.

 In 2004, Greg Ellis was asked if he would play guitar on a couple of songs for the album; he also joined the band.
 In 2005, Chris Murray Driver, who was friends with Dave Devindisch, joined the band, and only a few months later talked his friend Marc Gladstone (keyboards) into joining.
 Both Marc and Chris are former members of the band Doug and the Slugs.

 In spring 2005, Paris tried to release the songs independently to radio with no success.
 A few months later he approached Vancouver-based record producer Troy Samson of Hipjoint Productions (Moka Only, Kreesha Turner, Snoop Dogg) and Jeff Dawson (State of Shock, Kelly Rowland, Daniel Powter, Marcy Playground), to rework six of the original recordings.
 This took the project to a new level.
 Paris changed the band's name to Brandon Paris Band and decided they were ready to shop their debut album now titled On My Own.

 In January 2006, Brandon Paris Band signed a deal with Koch Entertainment just days after sending their album to record labels across Canada.
-Their debut album's first single, Rewind and Start Again, was a huge success on commercial radio after being released on March 13, 2006.
-The song climbed up to top 20 on the Canadian CHR charts (tracked by Radio & Records (Billboard Information Group)).
-Somebody to Hold was also well received in many cities, peaking at No. 53.
-One month later, Koch Entertainment released Give Me a Reason (song)|Give Me a Reason; it peaked at No. 77 on CHR.
+Their debut album's first single, "Rewind and Start Again", was a huge success on commercial radio after being released on March 13, 2006.
+The song climbed up to Top 20 on the Canadian CHR charts (tracked by Radio & Records (Billboard Information Group)).
+"Somebody to Hold" was also well received in many cities, peaking at No. 53.
+One month later, Koch Entertainment released "Give Me a Reason"; it peaked at No. 77 on CHR.
 Topping off an already exceptional year, in spring 2007, Brandon Paris Band was nominated for Best New Group or Solo Artist (CHR) by the Canadian Radio Music Awards.

 In January 2007, Ellis and Devindisch were replaced by Bryan Jasper on guitar and Brian Sanheim on bass.